 Corporate Training Video Production - e-Learning Design - Interactive Multimedia - IT Software Training

-Recreating a piece of computer software in a multimedia format as a screen-grab video or interactive training simulation has a number of advantages:
+We recreate computer software in a multimedia format as a screen-grab video or interactive training simulation.
+Either can be online e-learning.
+This has a number of advantages:

 It allows the training for a new IT system or computer programme to be rolled out very rapidly across an organisation, even before the actual system is live.